t-lo/mailserver/README.md

 4. `./user.sh del jens@wombathub.de` del user `jens@wombathub.de`.
 Use `.. --purge-inbox ..` to also delete all emails.
 5. Edit `_server_workspace_/etc/postfix/valias` (`<alias email>  <domain user>` key value, separated by space), then run `./user.sh update-aliases`.

+**Client set-up for mail server users**

+1. *Username*: is the `user@domain` name supplied to `user.sh add ...`.
+Password is the password provided (or generated).
+2. SMTP/IMAP server is `HOSTNAME`.
+   SMTP is available via STARTTLS at port 25, and via SSL/TLS at port 465.
+   IMAP is on port 143, IMAPS on 993.

 ## Set up your mail server

 Create a file `settings.env` (e.g. from the skeleton `settings.env.empty` provided with this repo); then fill in the following.